faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 I can't find much about Lyngfeldt Larsen, but a Danish furniture designer named Kai Lyngfeldt Larsen appears to exist.
-The bio text seems to imply it's some kind husband and wife team.
+The bio text seems to imply it's some kind of husband and wife team.
 This is what I find elsewhere:

 > A low, Danish lounge chair by husband-and-wife design team Tove and Edvard
 > Kindt-Larsen for France.